Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 And of course, there’s no specific weight limit for your luggage when you travel by ferry, so we were able to pack a lot more than if we’d been flying to Dublin.
 It meant that we could throw in raincoats and spare shoes as well as packing summer clothes.
 After all, the weather can be a bit unpredictable in Ireland!

-And there is long-stay car parking available at the port if you want to drive to Holyhead but then travel as a foot passenger.
+And long-stay car parking is available if you want to drive to Holyhead but then travel as a foot passenger.

 Boarding the ferry at Holyhead